Frequently Asked Questions

 • Have the cognitive capacity to comprehend and follow instructions.

-RehabSwift can be covered under NDIS and MyAgedCare codes, either partially or fully depending on your level of cover.
-We will provide all relevant service agreements and reports for fund allocation.
+RehabSwift and ProRehab may be covered under NDIS and MyAgedCare codes, either partially or fully depending on the level of cover.

-Pro-Rehab is our portable and accessible companion to RehabSwift.
-Rather than using brain computer interface technology, Pro-Rehab uses audio-visual prompts and a robotic hand to promote similar benefits to RehabSwift.
+ProRehab is our portable and more accessible companion to RehabSwift.
+Rather than using brain- computer-interface technology, ProRehab uses audio-visual prompts and a robotic hand to promote similar benefits to RehabSwift.

-Pro-Rehab is classed as a repetitive passive movement system.
-This system promotes neural plasticity and helps strengthen neural pathways.
+There is evidence that repetitive arm and hand excrcise following stroke promotes neural plasticity and helps strengthen damaged neural pathways.

 3. Finally, Pro-Rehab can be used as a standalone device.
-This is especially important for those who live remotely or cannot access our clinic.
+The ProRehab solution provides many benefits for those who live remotely and cannot access our clinic-based RehabSwift solution.

-If your question wasn’t answered on this FAQ page, get in touch via our easy Contact Us page and we will endeavor to respond promptly!
+If your question wasn’t answered on this FAQ page, get in touch via our Contact Us page and we will be in touch to discuss your queries.